rhel-labs/instruqt/satellite-advanced-topics/04-capsule/assignment.md

 ```
 dnf install satellite-capsule -y
 ```
+> [!NOTE]

-While the capsule software is installing, you can proceed to the next step.
+> While the capsule software is installing, you can proceed to the next step.

 Export the Default SSL Certificate from the Satellite server
 ===